Heliostat in der Sonne

 H2Loop

-The project aims to realise a fully automated control of the process temperature in a solar-chemical multi-chamber reactor by means of the heliostat field.
+The aim of the project is to realise fully automated control of the process temperature in a solar chemical multi-chamber reactor using the heliostat field.
 For this purpose, an innovative, novel, quasi-closed control concept (H2Loop) is being developed.

-An innovative model-based optimisation tool makes it possible to predictively calculate and optimise the target point strategies for a multi-chamber reactor.
+An innovative model-based optimisation tool enables the predictive calculation and optimisation of the target point strategies for a multi-chamber reactor.
 The second innovative step is the integration of an online calibration procedure into the heliostat field control software.
-The real-time capable communication network represents the third innovation in the heliostat field, while the fourth innovation concerns the heliostat itself.
-To this end, the design of the heliostat is optimised for the use of the network.
-In addition, individual, automated canting is made possible.
+The real-time capable communication network represents the third innovation in the heliostat field.
+The fourth innovation concerns the heliostat itself.
+Firstly, the design of the heliostat is optimised for use with the network.
+In addition, customised, automated canting is made possible.

-These innovations as a whole enable the automated control of the multi-chamber reactor and, independently of each other, make a significant contribution to increasing performance and reducing costs in solar tower plants, leading to improved cost efficiency of solar hydrogen production.
+These innovations as a whole enable automated control of the multi-chamber reactor and, independently of each other, make a significant contribution to increasing performance and reducing costs in solar tower systems, which leads to improved economic efficiency in solar hydrogen production.

-The SIJ has investigated and improved various existing calibration procedures as well as developed new ones.
-One calibration procedure was selected and will be tested on a larger scale in the further course of the project.
+The SIJ has analysed and improved various existing calibration procedures as well as developing new procedures.
+A calibration procedure was selected that will be tested on a larger scale in the further course of the project.

 • Hilger GmbH